hilookas/SoFar/README.md

 ```

 ## PointSO

+The pipeline of PointSO is as follows:
+1. We generate high-quality, standardized, upright 3D asset datasets [Orientext300K](#orientext300k) through filtering and automatic annotating, and produce corresponding semantic orientations.

+2. Train PointSO by adding random rotation, single-view interference, and Gaussian noise (set in [config.yaml](./orientation/cfgs/train/base.yaml)) to 3D assets.

+3. Inference with PointSO, in the real world, most point cloud data are partial and in free orientations.

 The released weights is on [Huggingface PointSO](https://huggingface.co/qizekun/PointSO), and the code is in the [orientation](./orientation) folder.
 ### Pretrain
 Download the PointMAE as initialization.